 Ginseng tea has long been thought to aid weight loss.
 Ginseng, and the ginsenosides they contain, may reduce fat cell size and fat production

 Panax ginseng may even decrease weight and BMI!

 If you'd like to try foods that work as natural fat burners, check out the choices listed below.
 You can easily incorporate fat-burning foods like cayenne or apple cider vinegar into meals, or add them to drink recipes, including smoothies and teas.

-Scientists have discovered that cayenne pepper is a potent natural fat burner.
-Research suggests consuming this spicy red chili pepper with a meal increases fullness (satiety).
-It suppresses appetite and also reduces cravings for salty or sweet foods.
-In one small study, women who added cayenne pepper to their meal saw increased diet-induced thermogenesis and fat burning (lipid oxidation).
+Cayenne pepper is a potent natural fat burner.
+This spicy red chili pepper with a meal increases fullness (satiety).
+It also suppresses appetite and reduces cravings for salty or sweet foods.
+Adding cayenne pepper to meals increases diet-induced thermogenesis and fat burning (lipid oxidation).

 This spicy red chili pepper reduces cravings, increases fullness, and is known as a potent natural fat burner.

 Capsaicin, the ingredient in peppers responsible for the spiciness, raises your body temperature when you eat it.
 The cool-down afterward burns calories.
 However, you may develop a tolerance to cayenne pepper that decreases its weight loss effects over time.